Lawrence Leung: Comedian and writer

-TV series
+Television and radio

 Leung was the writer and star of Lawrence Leung's Choose Your Own Adventure, which aired on ABC1 and ABC2 in 2009.
 The show revolves around Leung attempting to re-live childhood ambitions and is described as "an imaginative documentary/comedy/adventure series where the innocence of childhood ambition clashes with the realities of adulthood, resulting in unexpected consequences that are hair-raising, heart-warming and hilarious."
 In April 2009, he released a soundtrack EP from the show called Choose Your Own Adventure: Music from the ABC TV Series, consisting of six tracks, mostly from the "Be a Rock Star" and "Find Love" episodes.
 The 2-disc complete series DVD of Lawrence Leung's Choose Your Own Adventure was released on 7 May 2009.
 Extras include deleted scenes, music videos and a 57min tutorial taught by Leung entitled "How To Solve The Rubik's Cube".

-The series was nominated for a 2009 AFI Award in the category of Best Television Comedy.

 Leung returned to ABC1 in 2011 with a new six-part documentary series titled Lawrence Leung's Unbelievable which investigated supernatural phenomena such as aliens, psychic powers, magic, and ghosts – and why some people feel the need to believe in these things.

 Maximum Choppage is an Australian television comedy series starring Lawrence Leung.
 The six-part series premiered in 2015 on ABC2.
 It is directed by Craig Melville and written by Leung, Duncan Sarkies and Josh Mapleston.
 It is produced by Julie Eckersley, Sophie Miller and Linda Micsko with executive producers Tony Ayres and Debbie Lee.
 The series is based on the film work of Timothy Ly which was developed into the TV series by Matchbox Pictures.
 Lawrence Leung stars as Simon Chan who has returned to his hometown of Cabramatta.
 Whilst everyone thinks he was studying at a legendary martial arts school in Beijing, the truth is he was at Marshall's Art School, in Melbourne.
 Skilful with a paintbrush but clueless in combat, Simon is the exact opposite of an action hero.
 However, due to his mother's boasting, everyone in Cabramatta thinks he is a kung fu master and the new saviour of their town.